-Crownsville Hospital Memorial Park (CHMP) represents more than just a transformation-it is a reclamation of a difficult and often painful past, reshaped into a beacon of healing, reflection, and community wellbeing.
+Crownsville Hospital Memorial Park (CMP) represents more than just a transformation-it is a reclamation of a difficult and often painful past, reshaped into a beacon of healing, reflection, and community wellbeing.
 Once the "Hospital for the Negro Insane of Maryland," a place of confinement and segregation, the site is now a symbol of society's evolution, beyond isolation toward an understanding that mental health is central to the human experience and struggles to achieve wellness are not shameful, though access to services often remains inequitable.
 Through a master plan that reverently embraces this new approach as well as the historic architecture and natural assets of the site, while introducing sustainable innovation and forward-thinking design, the site's story will no longer be one of neglect, but of empowerment, progress, and regeneration.

 At its heart, this transformation is driven by a deep commitment to serving the underserved-those who have long been overlooked or pushed aside.
-CHMP will not just be a park; it will be a sanctuary for mental health, a space where individuals can gather to reflect, grow, and heal.
+CMP will not just be a park; it will be a sanctuary for mental health, a space where individuals can gather to reflect, grow, and heal.
 Thoughtfully designed with open spaces for quiet contemplation, gathering areas for community interaction, and programming focused on wellness, the park invites everyone to reconnect with themselves, nature, and each other.
 It offers a profound opportunity to rewrite the narrative of what this land represents, turning suffering into solace and exclusion into inclusion.

 Crucially, the Crownsville community has asked that the site's complex history not be forgotten or concealed.
 Museum installations, education, programming, art, and signage will help tell the story of the hospital's past.
 The Path of Reverence will be the park's most poignant and powerful feature (see pp. 168-173).
 This sacred path will lead visitors from the campus core to the secluded, often-forgotten Crownsville Hospital Patient Cemetery, where over 1,700 patients are buried once marked only by numbers, soon to be named on a memorial.
 This journey of remembrance, reflection, and respect will ensure that the history of Crownsville Hospital is not just told-but felt, understood, and honored.
+With support noted by the community through the Master Plan process, it is recommended that the County pursue the State and National listing processes for the current full Park site.